Klebiano/Accelerometer-FFT---Real-time/README.md

 ## Accelerometer-FFT---Real-time

-### Program tested with Python and Arduino/STM32 with sampling rates up to 2000Hz
+### Code tested with Python and Arduino/STM32 with sampling rates up to 2000Hz

 Video: